Abbe91/tvmaze/README.md

 Routing improvements to enable users to share direct links to detailed information about a specific TV show.

-Implementation of tests for better code quality and reliability.

 Additional design enhancements, including animations and a more refined user interface.